rbickel/Azure.Function.AppInsightAvailabilityTest/README.md

 # Azure.Function.AppInsightAvailabilityTest

 This prohect is a proof of concept to run availability tests with an Azure Function and report telemetry to Application Insight.
-The function uses a timer to run every second.
+The function uses a timer to run every 5 seconds.
 This can usually be used to monitor public endpoint, as well as prive endpoints, using an [Azure Functions Premium plan](https://docs.microsoft.com/en-us/azure/azure-functions/functions-premium-plan).

 The *Deploy to Azure* button deploys the function in an [Azure Function Consumption plan](https://azure.microsoft.com/en-us/pricing/details/functions/), in order to monitor public endpoints.
 To start monitoring private endpoint availability, see [Azure Functions Premium plan](https://docs.microsoft.com/en-us/azure/azure-functions/functions-premium-plan).